When you’re feeling under the weather, applications like Zocdoc help simplify the process of finding a suitable specialist.

 Additional features

-• Send user reminders/notifications about appointments
+• Send user reminders/notifications about appointments.

-Privacy & Security
+Privacy and Security

-Now that you have the basics of your app, don't forget to start setting some privacy rules and conditionals to keep your data secure - starting with roles in the 'Privacy' section of your Data tab.
+Now that you have the basics of your app, don't forget to start setting some privacy rules and conditionals to keep your data secure, starting with roles in the Privacy section of your Data tab.
 You can also check if you're unintentionally exposing any data with an API checker.

 Templates

-If you don’t want to build your Zocdoc clone from scratch, you can purchase one of the templates made by our community members.
+If you don’t want to build your Zocdoc clone app from scratch, you can purchase one of the templates made by our community members.
 Some similar templates include:

-Start Building
+Start Building Your Appointment Booking App

 Ready to join the no-code movement?
 Register your free account here and get started today.